Simca Ariane: The car

 Fitting the body of the former first-generation Simca Vedette with a 1290 cc (7 CV) Flash four cylinder engine from the much smaller Simca Aronde produced a car that focused on economy rather than speedy acceleration.
 Presented in April 1957, the Ariane filled the gap between Aronde and Vedette.
 In October of the same year, the Ariane 8 was presented - a version powered by the same Aquillon 2351 cc (13CV) V8 unit that powered the Vedette.
 The Ariane 8 effectively replaced the former Simca Trianon, which was a bottom-of-the-range Vedette, as the Vedette range was moved upmarket.
 The Ariane 8 would be discontinued along with the company's other V8 powered models in 1961, however.

 For the 1959 model year the company introduced an Ariane Super Luxe with increased levels of chrome trim on the outside as well as vanity mirrors on the inside and a windscreen washer to help the view out.
 All the Arianes also received restyled tail light clusters at this point which resembled those already used on the more flamboyantly styled but broadly similar Vedette models.
 Further upgrades to the interior trim were implemented for 1961, and newly available options included bench seats that could now be folded flat to form a double bed of sorts.
 There followed yet another new name: for the final two years of its life the Ariane was branded as the Simca Miramas.

 Commercial

 The Ariane was manufactured until 1963, with 166,363 produced.
 Towards the end, production slowed strikingly.
 33,733 Arianes were produced in 1961, which slumped to just 14,284 during 1962.
 By this time attention at the company's Poissy plant had switched to the new Simca 1000.
 The most direct replacement for the Simca Ariane/Miramas would be the Simca 1300/1500, introduced in 1963.

 Argentina

-The Ariane Miramas, were made in Argentina by Metalmecánica.
-Approx. 507 units built until 1967 in two versions: "Std" and "Lujo".
+The "Simca Ariane Miramas" was made in Argentina by Metalmecánica.
+507 units were reported to have been built until 1967, in two versions: "Standard" and "Lujo" (deluxe).